-This Cambodian num pang recipe is a recipe for a traditional Cambodian sandwich or, more correctly, a demi-baguette, which here in Siem Reap usually comes with pork and/or pâté, carrot and daikon quick pickle, perhaps some salad ingredients, such as crispy slices of cucumber, maybe tomato, fresh herbs such as coriander, and a chilli sauce.
+This Cambodian num pang recipe makes my ‘num pang barang‘, num pang filled with turkey, and specifically leftover holiday turkey.
+‘Num pang’ like ‘banh mi’ means ‘bread’, but typically a traditional Cambodian filled demi-baguette, which here in Siem Reap is usually packed with pork, cold cuts, and/or pâté, carrot and daikon quick pickle, other salad ingredients, such as crispy slices of cucumber, even tomato, and fresh herbs such as coriander, and chilli sauce.

 Having said that, there are an infinite number of versions of num pang, with each mobile seller putting her own stamp on her num pang.
-Another popular num pang in Siem Reap is stuffed with fried meatballs, another is made with tinned mackerel, while a Spam-like sandwich meat is also popular.
+Another popular num pang in Siem Reap is stuffed with fried meatballs, another with tinned mackerel, canned Spam sandwich meat is also popular, and roast chicken, which Cambodians do so well, is another favourite.

-In Battambang‘s markets, I’ve seen num pang sellers load their baguettes with strongly fermented pickles and wet sauces so the bread gets soggy quickly.
-In Phnom Penh, a num pang with spongy fish cakes I once had was wonderful, although I’ve never seen it since.
-In the capital, they tend to slather their num pang with mayonnaise, just as the legendary Vietnamese banh mi makers in Hoi An do, whereas in Siem Reap it’s often scraped on thinly.
+In Battambang‘s markets, I’ve seen num pang sellers load their baguettes with fermented pickles and wet sauces, which has to be eaten fast, as the bread gets soggy quickly.
+And in Phnom Penh, a num pang with spongy fish cakes I once had was wonderful, although I’ve never seen it since.
+In the capital, they tend to slather their num pang with mayonnaise, just as the legendary Vietnamese banh mi makers in Hoi An do, whereas in Siem Reap mayo is often scraped on thinly.

-Of all the num pang varieties I’ve seen in Cambodia, I’ve never spotted any num pang with turkey, nor known of Cambodians even eating turkey, which is why I have said this Cambodian num pang recipe ‘num pang barang’ – ‘barang’ means ‘foreigner’ in Khmer, and this Cambodian num pang recipe includes our Christmas turkey leftovers.
+Of all the num pang varieties I’ve seen in Cambodia, I’ve never spotted any num pang with turkey, nor known of Cambodians even eating turkey, which is why I have called this Cambodian num pang recipe ‘num pang barang’ – ‘barang’ meaning ‘foreigner’ in Khmer, and this Cambodian num pang recipe includes our Christmas turkey leftovers.

-Cambodian Num Pang Recipe – How to Make Num Pang Barang with Christmas Turkey leftovers
+Cambodian Num Pang Recipe Num Pang Barang with Christmas Turkey Leftovers

 I’ve been meaning to post a Cambodian num pang recipe for a traditional Cambodian num pang for quite a while, but simply haven’t got around to it.
-I will do that soon, but in the meantime you now have my num pang barang creation, invented purely to use the remaining turkey leftovers from Neil Perry’s wonderful Butterflied roast turkey with stuffing recipe that Terence made on Christmas Eve.
+I will do that soon, but in the meantime you now have my num pang barang creation, invented to use the remaining turkey leftovers from Neil Perry’s wonderful butterflied roast turkey with stuffing recipe that Terence made for Christmas.

-As wonderful as Neil’s turkey recipe was, three nights of eating it was too much, so yesterday we made turkey and avocado club sandwiches with Sriracha mayonnaise.
+As wonderful as Neil’s turkey recipe was, three nights of eating it was too much for us, so yesterday we made turkey and avocado club sandwiches with Sriracha mayonnaise.
 However, that still left us with quite a lot of turkey…

-As we still had some Sriracha mayonnaise as well (and that doesn’t last long) and there were half a dozen tuk tuk drivers parked on the street below, we decided to put together some Cambodian num pang to use up both and feed the boys.
+As we still had some Sriracha mayonnaise left and there were half a dozen tuk tuk drivers parked on the street below our Siem Reap apartment, we decided to use the turkey and Sriracha mayo to create some Cambodian num pang and feed the boys downstairs.

-As Cambodians don’t eat turkey – they eat a great deal of pork and seafood, and of poultry, primarily chicken and duck, I called my turkey, salad and herb rolls ‘num pang barang’.
-The drivers seemed to like that joke.
-And they also liked my num pang barang.
+As Cambodians don’t eat turkey – they eat a great deal of pork, fish and seafood, and plenty of poultry, primarily chicken and duck – and I knew the guys would ask me what it was, and I had no idea what ‘turkey’ was in Khmer, I decided to call the turkey, salad and herb rolls ‘num pang barang’.
+The drivers enjoyed that joke.
+They also enjoyed our num pang barang!

-Unfortunately not all the drivers were still there when I took the basket down to them (of course, we had to do a quick photo shoot after making them), but one good man offered to deliver some to “the poor hungry children nearby on the riverside”.
-I’m going to have to investigate that situation.
+Unfortunately, not all the usual tuk tuk drivers were still there by the time I took the basket of num pang down to them (of course, we had to do a quick photo shoot after making them…).
+So one good man, one of our regular drivers, who has a big heart, asked me if he could take some to “the poor hungry orphan children on the riverside”.

 For those of you who haven’t heard of Cambodia’s num pang, it’s very similar to the better-known Vietnamese banh mi – a Vietnamese sandwich or technically a demi baguette packed with char sui-style pork, pâté, and other porky bits, along with salad.